-This chart reflects the percentage of youth in the total CSA census for the year served only within their family and communities (i.e., have not required a congregate-care or foster care placement).
+The chart above reflects the percentage of youth in the total CSA census for the year served only within their family and communities (i.e., have not required a congregate-care placement).
+The chart below shows expenditures for residential placements.

-CSA Congregate-Care Expenditures (Millions) (FY2015 - FY2020)
+CSA Congregate-Care Expenditures (Millions) (FY2015 - FY2021)